gboncoffee/cybercafe-emacs-theme/README.md

 ## Customizing

-Currently there's only a single customizable option: if you set the variable `cybercafe-cyberpunk` to non-nil before applying the theme, more green will be used to UI components.
+Currently there's two customizable options: if you set the variable `cybercafe-cyberpunk` to non-nil before applying the theme, more green will be used to UI components.
+And if you set `cybercafe-soft`, a slighter lighter background will be used.

 ## Compatibility